FK Austria Wien: Recent history

 The summer of 2008 brought notable changes.
 Twelve players left the club, including Sanel Kuljić and Yüksel Sariyar, who joined Frank Stronach's newly founded team FC Magna in Austria's second division.
 The Betriebsführervertrag ("operating contract") with Stronach's Magna company expired, letting the club reorganize.
 On 1 July 2008, the original name FK Austria Wien was reinstated, without a sponsor's name included for the first time in 30 years.
 The club also bought Chinese international Sun Xiang, the first Chinese player to play in the Bundesliga.
 In the 2012–13 season, Austria Wien won its 24th league title, ahead of holders Red Bull Salzburg, but lost the Austrian Cup final 1–0 to third-tier club FC Pasching.

-In August 2013, Austria Wien qualified for the group stages of the UEFA Champions League group stage for the first time after defeating Dinamo Zagreb in the play-offs round.
+In August 2013, Austria Wien qualified to the UEFA Champions League group stage for the first time after defeating Dinamo Zagreb in the play-offs round.
 They were drawn against Porto, Atlético Madrid and Zenit Saint Petersburg, all of which have won European trophies in the 21st century.
 Austria finished last in the group after a loss to Porto at home (0–1), a draw against Zenit in Saint Petersburg (0–0), two losses against Atlético and an away draw against Porto, which eventually put the Portuguese side to the third place in the group.
 A consolation came when Austria defeated Zenit 4–1 at Ernst-Happel-Stadion.